 From Kung Fu to Hardcore

-Built in 1971 by the legendary Shaw Brothers of Hong Kong, this venue began life as a flagship martial arts cinema.
-After lying dormant for two decades, it was resurrected in 2009 and has evolved into the "CBGBs of the North," a sanctuary for metal, punk, and industrial music that embraces the gritty history of the Downtown Eastside.
+Built in 1971 by the Shaw Brothers of Hong Kong, Sir Run Run Shaw and Runme Shaw, this venue opened as the Shaw Theatre, a martial-arts cinema that doubled as their North American film-distribution base.
+After lying dormant for two decades, it was reopened as a live-music venue in 2009 by local entrepreneur David Duprey and has become known as the "CBGBs of the North," a home for metal, punk, and industrial music that embraces the gritty history of the Downtown Eastside.

 The "Anti-Club" Ethos